pelmered/laravel-http-client-auth-helper/README.md

 ##### Plans for 1.1 - [Milestone](https://github.com/pelmered/laravel-http-client-auth-helper/milestone/2)

-- Automatically refresh tokens in the background before they expire.
+- Helper for automatically refresh tokens in the background before they expire.
 - Add support for authorization_code and implicit OAuth2 grants.
 - Tokens owned by a model.
 For example, tokens associated with a user model rather than the whole application.